 Baxter's human rights programme depends on the practical understanding of our people and business partners.
 The company provides ongoing training and a Code of Conduct intranet site to keep employees informed about Baxter's ethics and compliance policies.
-In 2020 we conducted online training on our LSAS system, for procurement, manufacturing, human resources and other business partners.

 The Procurement organisation at Baxter, from individually to collectively, has a unique opportunity to promote the awareness of and respect of Human Rights within our Integrated Supply Chain.
 To fulfil this strategy, we are developing an internal training programme to train 100% of procurement staff globally by 2023.
 The foundation of our supplier sustainability programme is based on the development of knowledge, infrastructure, employee capability in the area of corporate social responsibility auditing, and an alignment with our internal and external customers.